Last updated on September 24th, 2019 at 01:50 pm

 If you feel active during your stay, you can try kayaking since the water is calm and it´s perfect for you to explore around.
 Just rent a kayak and going around.
 Some of the places they include kayak in the price and you will not have to pay extra.
 Expect to pay 300 PHP for a couple of hours or 500-600 PHP to rent the kayak the whole day.

 You can’t miss snorkeling in Anilao since it’s amazing how clear is the water.
 The staff will provide snorkeling masks for free that you’ll use.
 We loved the masks they provided us because it was modern and really comfortable to use for snorkeling.
 The water are so clear and there is too much to explore around.
+If you prefer diving Anilao is perfect for this and you can check below if you want to organize a diving trip in Anilao.

 Travel Tip: We are always bringing our snorkeling masks just in case they are renting and you have to pay extra cost